9harshit/Student-Placement-Prediction/README.md

 Dataset is downloaded from kaggle. https://www.kaggle.com/benroshan/factors-affecting-campus-placement

-placement_status.py will predict based on their input wheter they will get placement or not in Campus recruitment.
+placement_status.py will predict based on their input wheter they will get placement or not in Campus recruitment, this python file is used to generate the api.py
 Accuracy of 91 percent.

 # Demo